ethereum/bls12-381-tests/formats/add_G1_bls.md

 ```
 [
     {
-        "Input": concatenation of two G1 points (128 bytes each),
+        "Input": 256 bytes as an input that is interpreted as byte concatenation of two G1 points (128 bytes each),
         "Name": the name of the test,
         "Expected": single G1 point 128 bytes,
         "Gas": the cost of the gas,